HackYourFutureBelgium/home/students/wednesday-check-in.md

 After reading your check-in, a coach or HYF team member will label it `checked`.

 - If you're not blocked on anything, please close the issue after it has been checked.
+And be ready for it!
+We can now assign to help a classmate with their blocked check-in :)
 - If you are blocked on something then we will assign someone to help you out, and you can close the issue when you are un-blocked.